grafana/grafana/docs/sources/datasources/azuremonitor.md

 The query editor changes depending on which one you pick.
 Metrics is the default.

-Starting in Grafana 7.4, the Azure Monitor query type was renamed to Metrics and Azure Logs Analytics was renamed to Logs.
-Starting in Grafana 8.0 Application Insights and Insights Analytics is unavailable for new panels, in favor of querying through Metrics and Logs.
+In Grafana 7.4, the Azure Monitor query type was renamed to Metrics, and Azure Logs Analytics was renamed to Logs.
+In Grafana 8.0 Application Insights and Insights Analytics is unavailable for new panels, in favor of querying through Metrics and Logs.

 ## Query the Metrics service